 |Learning Curve||The trend of major manufacturing programs experiencing higher costs in the earlier phases of production than in later years, as production processes improve; in effect, cutting-edge technology is exponentially more expensive to manufacture and/or purchase|

 |LIBOR||The “London Interbank Offered Rate” is an index used to determine the cost of various variable-rate loans, including in the US; it can be found in the Wall Street Journal|

 |Pre-Delivery Payment Loan||Also called Aircraft PDP Financing, this refers to the process of purchasing an aircraft from a manufacturer before the product has reached completion|

 |Origination Fee||The fee imposed by lenders to draw up the loan documentation; origination fees are typically 1 basis point, so the fee for a $400,000 loan will be ~$4000|

 |Revolving Loans||A type of loan that allows for the principal to be withdrawn, repaid, and redrawn again as many times as the borrower wishes within a certain time frame|

 Online Resources for Airplane Loans

 - Finally, a highly regarded publication, Business Jet Traveler delivers “authoritative information and advice to help readers maximize their investment in private air transportation.”

-We invite you to contact Assets America® for the best deals in aircraft financing.
+In conclusion, we invite you to contact Assets America® for the best deals in private, corporate, and commercial aircraft financing.
 Assets America® leverages a large nationwide network of aviation lenders for airplane loans.
 Accordingly, we can provide you with rates as low as 170-200 basis points over the 30-day LIBOR for up to 100% of the aircraft’s value.
-We can also provide operating and capital leases that may be customized to perfectly fit your needs.
+Finally, we can provide operating and capital leases that may be customized to perfectly fit your needs.
 Call us today at (206) 622-3000!